Hackathonzx/GovernaChain/README.md

 ## Overview

-The DAOGovernance system is a decentralized autonomous organization (DAO) governance framework built on Ethereum.
+The DAOGovernance system is a decentralized autonomous organization (DAO) governance framework built on the Linea chain.
 It enables community-driven decision-making through proposal management, voting mechanisms, conflict resolution, Cross Chain functionality, staking and reputation systems.
 This project aims to facilitate effective governance for decentralized applications (dApps) while ensuring transparency and community engagement.

 ### Features